top of page

 • economic continuity

-• controlled interaction with global markets
+• selective interaction with global markets

 This creates a slower-moving system.